 — Ian Malpass (@indec) February 8, 2015

-Leadership is about serving your people!
+Leadership Quotes on: Serving your people!

 What is the difference between management and leadership?
 That's a question worthy of a deep dive of its own post, but here we look at a key aspect of the difference: Leaders focus on their people.
-These sets of tweets show all the ways you should focus, invest, and listen to your people.

 Leadership is not about being in charge.
 Leadership is about taking care of those in your charge.